 The Occupational Safety and Health Administration (OSHA) gave a list of various recommendations that can minimize the adverse effects of job hazards that medical professionals experience on a daily basis.

-OSHA recommends chairs with soft armrests, backrests that provide enough lumbar support and conforms to the natural curve of the spine, as well as leg bases with casters to allow easy movements.
+OSHA recommends chairs with soft armrests, backrests that provide enough lumbar support and conform to the natural curve of the spine, as well as leg bases with casters to allow easy movements.

 The Material Health

 Another major factor in selecting furniture is material health.
-It is the factor that every manufacturer and designer should abide to avoid products that contain harmful substances like carcinogens that can trigger asthma and are detrimental to the environment and human health.
+It is a factor that every manufacturer and designer should abide by to avoid products that contain harmful substances like carcinogens that can trigger asthma and are detrimental to the environment and human health.